jay162002/IRCTC-Mobile-Application-User-Experience-Performance-Analysis-/README.md

-# IRCTC Web and Mobile Application (User Experience & Performance Analysis)
+# IRCTC Mobile Application (User Experience & Performance Analysis)

 This project presents a comprehensive study and analysis of the **IRCTC (Indian Railway Catering and Tourism Corporation)** mobile applications.
 It focuses on understanding user behavior, identifying pain points, and proposing design and functional improvements to enhance the overall digital railway booking experience.